Malaga Spain is well known for its endless sunshine, historical museums, and stunning beaches. Where is Malaga – and is it worth visiting?

 Which part of Spain is Malaga in?

-Malaga is located in the province of Malaga, in the region of Andalusia in the southern part of Spain.
+Malaga is located in the province of Malaga, in Andalusia, in the southern part of Spain.

 What is Malaga famous for?

-Malaga is well-known for artist Pablo Picasso who was born in the city in 1881 and its beautiful old city and beaches.
+Malaga is well-known for Pablo Picasso, born in 1881, and its beautiful old city and beaches.

 Is Malaga Spain worth visiting?